NCI-CGR/GEMSCAN/index.md

 ### Support or Contact

 Having trouble with GEMSCAN?
-Please create an issue on the [GEMSCAN repository](https://github.com/NCI-CGR/GEMSCAN) and we’ll help you sort it out.
+Please check the FAQ below for commonly encountered issues.
+If you can't find a solution there please create an issue on the [GEMSCAN repository](https://github.com/NCI-CGR/GEMSCAN) we would try to help you out.
+And if you have any suggestions we would love to hear from you as well!

+### FAQ
+- to be added